Course Title: Urban Design and Planning

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-In this course you will acquire and develop and apply a range of urban design skills and professional knowledge.
-You will respond to a contemporary urban design brief focusing on a case study site.
-You will develop urban design analyses and proposals that will be presented and critiqued.
+In this course you will acquire and develop and apply a range of key urban design skills of value to planners, while critically reflecting on urban design as it is professionally practised.
+A framework for understanding, critiquing and undertaking urban design analysis is presented as a basis for the course.
+You will respond to a contemporary urban design analysis brief focusing on a case study site.
+You will develop urban design analysis and provide recommendations or structure plan that will be presented and critiqued.
 You will engage in independent as well as collaborative fieldwork, research, analysis and design activities to inform your ideas and proposals.
-You will be expected to demonstrate that you can work productively with others to establish processes and to allocate responsibilities and roles to address the design brief.
+You will be encouraged to reflect critically upon the skills you are developing and the way in which planning interconnects with urban design, using theoretical and practical understandings.

 Objectives/Learning Outcomes/Capability Development

 In this course you will develop the following program learning outcomes:

 - Demonstrate creativity, critical thinking and innovation when identifying and solving urban and regional problems in diverse contexts and assessing implications of decisions and actions.

 - Discern the value of information and knowledge from a wide variety of sources and experiences and reflect on and evaluate their application in planning practice and research.